pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed loader class :class:`~torch_geometric.distributed.DistLoader` is used to provide a simple API for the sampling engine described above.
 It wraps initialization and cleanup of sampler processes with the modified :func:`~torch_geometric.distributed.DistLoader.worker_init_fn`, which is described in detail in :ref:`rpc_section`.
 The distributed class is integrated with standard :pyg:`PyG` :class:`~torch_geometric.loader.NodeLoader` through inhertance in top-level class :class:`~torch_geometric.distribued.DistNeighborLoader` and :pyg:`PyG` :class:`~torch_geometric.loader.LinkLoader` through :class:`~torch_geometric.loader.DistLinkNeighborLoader`.

 What makes batch generation slightly different from the single-node case is the step of local and remote feature fetching that follows node sampling.
 In a traditional workflow the output of iterator is passed directly to the loader, where :class:`~torch_geometric.data.Data` object is created using :func:`~torch_geometric.NodeLoader.filter_fn`.
 Normally in this step node/edge attributes are assigned by performing lookup on input data object held in the loader.
-In distributed case, the output node indices need to pass through sampler's internal :func:`~torch_geometric.distributed.DistNeighborSampler._collate_fn` that requests all parititions to return attribute values.
+In distributed case, the output node indices need to pass through sampler's internal :func:`~torch_geometric.distributed.DistNeighborSampler._collate_fn` that requests all partitions to return attribute values.
 Due to asynchronous processing of this step between all sampler sub-processes, the samplers may be forced to return output to :class:`torch.multiprocessing.Queue`, rather than directly to the output.
 Therefore at loader's initializaton we specify:

 .. code-block:: python